BoweryJG/nsg5/README.md

 1. **Clone or Download** this repository to your local machine.
 2. Open `index.html` in your web browser to view the site.

-No build steps are required—this is a static website.
+All dependencies are loaded from CDNs so no build step is required.
+Simply open the file and the React application will run.

 ## Usage
-- All styling is handled in `css/style.css`.
+- Styling is primarily handled by **Material UI** components.
-- Main interactivity is in `script.js` and possibly additional JS files in the `js/` directory.
+- The legacy `style.css` and `script.js` files remain for reference but are no longer required.
 - Assets (images, videos, icons) are in their respective folders.

 ## Customization
-- Update `index.html` for content changes.
+- Update the React components in `src/App.jsx` for content changes.
-- Add or edit styles in `css/style.css`.
+- Material UI's theming can be customized within the components or by adding additional stylesheets.
-- Add or update scripts in `script.js` or the `js/` directory.
+- Legacy scripts in `script.js` can be removed once all functionality has been ported to React.
 - Place additional images in `img/` and videos in `videos/`.

 ## Assets